 45 C.F.R. §164.308(a)(3)(ii)(A)

-Workforce Clearance Policy
+HIPAA Workforce Clearance Policy

+Facility Access Control Policy

-Access Control and Validation Procedures Policy
+Access Control Policy

 PROCEDURES

-Covered Entity will authorize access to EPHI to those employees who require such access in order to perform his or her job.
+Covered Entity will authorize access to ePHI to those employees who require such access in order to perform his or her job.

 Covered Entity will review such access authorizations as appropriate.

-Access authorizations shall be revoked upon termination of employment or when access to EPHI is no longer necessary.
+Access authorizations shall be revoked upon termination of employment or when access to ePHI is no longer necessary.

-Whenever Covered Entity engages another person or entity (other than an officer, director or employee of Covered Entity) to perform or assist in the performance of Covered Entity business functions that will result in that person or entity creating, receiving, maintaining or transmitting EPHI on behalf of Covered Entity, Covered Entity must enter into a Business Associate Agreement with such party.
+Whenever Covered Entity engages another person or entity (other than an officer, director or employee of Covered Entity) to perform or assist in the performance of Covered Entity business functions that will result in that person or entity creating, receiving, maintaining or transmitting ePHI on behalf of Covered Entity, Covered Entity must enter into a Business Associate Agreement with such party.

 Covered Entity will maintain a list of those employees who require access to and are authorized to access ePHI.
-The Individuals who are entitled to access EPHI are listed [location of list].
+The Individuals who are entitled to access ePHI are listed [location of list].

 HIPAA Workforce Clearance Policy